If you loved A Clockwork Orange, try Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb

 What they share

-Both films are directed by Stanley Kubrick.
+Both films are directed by Stanley Kubrick, and they both carry the cerebral mood tag.
 If that's the register that drew you to A Clockwork Orange, the second film will land in a comparable space — through a different lens.

 What Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb is